 It is known by geologists that all the continents were once joined together into a supercontinent known as Pangaea, which existed 200 million years ago, and which in turn was surrounded by a world ocean called Panthalassa.
 This global geography might be referred to in II Peter 3:5 "...that by the word of God the heavens were of old, and the earth standing out of water and in the water."
 In the new heaven and new earth which comes into existence after the Last Judgement, Pangaea and Panthalassa might come into existence again.
 The seas might be transformed into lakes in the new world that comes into existence after the Last Day of Judgement.
 For example, the Caspian Sea is a large landlocked saltwater lake in the former Soviet Union.
 It was once connected to the open sea by the fact that it has seals living in its waters.
 Lake Baikal, a large freshwater lake in Russia connected to the distant Arctic Ocean by the Angara River also has seals living in its waters.
 The freshwater Lake Nicaragua, connected to the Caribbean Sea by the San Juan River, has bull sharks living in it, showing that previously salt water species can adapt to a fresh water environment.According to Mark 10:27, all things are possible with God, and the Bible has many accounts of miracles worked by God or Jesus Christ.
 When Jesus was on Earth, He was the God Yahweh Himself in the body of a man, the Word of God made flesh (John 1:1-3).
 If God so wanted to, he could transform the world's oceans into either large salt water or fresh water lakes by separating each ocean from one another with land bridges.
 God could make whales live in large salt or fresh water lakes with a never ending supply of food.
 After all, Jesus Christ fed 5000 men, besides the women and children, with five loaves of bread and two fish (Matthew 14:13-21).
 This miracle was followed soon after by another one when Jesus walked on the surface of the Sea of Galilee, a large freshwater lake in Israel (Matthew 14:22-34).

 Some Christians claim that plants and animals are without a soul, although nowhere in the Bible is this written.
 In fact, the Bible suggests that plants and animals do indeed have souls.
 In Psalm 104:29-30 God is shown as either taking or giving breath or spirit to the animals, in other words, He has the power of life and death over them.
 The Hebrew word for spirit is ruah, and translated literally it means breath, wind, or air.
 The Hebrew words for the Holy Spirit is Ruah Ha-Kodesh.
 Genesis 2:7 says that Adam became alive when God breathed into his nostrils a breath of life.
 Throughout Genesis chapter one it says that God was pleased with His creation, including the animals, finding them to be good.
 In Acts 10:9-16 Saint Peter was told by God that no animal is unclean, which meant that the Jewish Old Testament prohibition of the eating of so-called unclean animals such as pigs, reptiles, and shellfish was wrong.
 According to Revelation 19:11-14, there are horses mentioned in heaven, which implies that animals, like humans, have immortal souls.
 Animals, unlike humans, are innocent and ignorant of the knowledge of the difference between right and wrong, and of the knowledge of the existence of the Holy Trinity and Satan, the fallen angel (Revelation 12:1-9).
 After all, it was not the animals, but Adam and Eve who ate of the forbidden fruit from the tree of the Knowledge of Good and Evil, and thereby lost their innocence, whereby they became ashamed of their nakedness.
+Some animals are deadly but innocent, whereas humans when they are deadly are often guilty.
+Fallen, rebel angels or demons are always guilty when deadly.
 By the way I do not believe in the story of Adam and Eve literally, but interpret it as a parable.
 Somewhere in the millions of years of evolution from the apes, humans became aware of God.
 According to DNA tests, humans are 99% genetically identical with the chimpanzees, and what a difference 1% has made!
 We humans have a duty to treat our animals with kindness, according to Proverbs 12:10.
 St. Francis of Assisi, the Roman Catholic patron saint of animals, was an example of treating Gods creatures with kindness.
 People who have reported having had a near death experience after being resuscitated from clinical death often talk about being greeted by their dead pets in the afterlife, and children who have had a near death experience sometimes report visiting an animal heaven before visiting a human heaven.
 See Q & A with PMH Atwater: Pets seen during NDEs in Google Search or Q & A with PMH Atwater: Pets seen during NDEs.
 See also NDEs of Pets in Google Search.
 In the end times however, animals will praise God their creator and Jesus the Lamb of God (Revelation 5:13).
 The late Reverend Juliet Nightingale in her Near Death Experience claimed to have seen a sea in heaven teeming with life, and of being able to breathe underwater and move effortlessly through it.
 She also claimed to have had telepathic conversations with angels.
 Satan's fallen angels or demons presumably also have the ability to converse telepathically, should they choose to do so.
 See Toward the Light: Reverend Juliet Nightingale's Near-Death Experience in Google Search.

 According to Isaiah 11:6-9, the nature of fauna will be changed in the end times.
 Animals will live together with each other and with humans in peace, and carnivorous animals will become herbivores.
 On Zion, God's holy hill, there will be nothing harmful or evil, and the land will be as full of knowledge of the LORD as the seas are full of water.
 Isaiah 65:25 reiterates this revelation, and goes on to say that Satan, disguised as a serpent, will eat dust.
 Compare Genesis 3:14-15 and Revelation 12.
 Genesis 1:29-30 says that God originally intended for humans and all animals, before the fall of Adam and Eve, to be vegetarians, in other words, to live in a world without violence and killing.